 The amount of inodes each file system has is decided when you create the filesystem.
-For most users, the default number of inodes is more then sufficient.
+For most users, the default number of inodes is more than sufficient.

-Most default setting when creating a filesystem will creates 1 inode per 2K bytes of space.
-This gives plenty of inodes for most system.
-You will more then likely run out of space before you run out of inodes.
+The default setting when creating a filesystem will create 1 inode per 2K bytes of space.
+This gives plenty of inodes for most systems.
+You will more than likely run out of space before you run out of inodes.
 If need be, you can specify how many inodes to create when creating a file system.

-If you run out of inodes, you will be unable to create any new file.
+If you run out of inodes, you will be unable to create new files.
 Your system will also be unable to do so.
-This is not a situation most user will encounter but it is possible.
+This is not a situation most users will encounter but it is possible.

 When a new file is created, it is assigned an inode number and a file name.
-The inode number is a unique number within that file system.
-Both name and inode number are stored as entry in a directory.
+An inode number is a unique number within that file system.
+Both name and inode number are stored as entries in a directory.

 When I ran the ls command “ls -li /” the file name and inodes number are what was stored in the directory /.
-The remaining of the information user, group, file permissions, size etc was retrieved from the inode table using the inode number.
+The remaining information user, group, file permissions, size, etc was retrieved from the inode table using the inode number.

-You can list inode information for each file system with this command:
+You can list inode information for each file system with the df command in Linux:

-Soft link are a well known feature of Linux.
-But what happens with Inodes when you create a soft link?
+A soft link or symbolic link is a well-known feature of Linux.
+But what happens with Inodes when you create a symbolic link in Linux?
 In the next picture I have a directory called “dir1“, a file named “file1” and inside “dir1” I have a soft link called “slink1” which points to “../file1“